logician22/energy-talking-points/src/pages/documents/bidens-energy-plan.md

     An analysis by the American Petroleum Institute estimates that a ban on hydraulic fracturing and federal leasing would create over \$7 trillion in economic damages between 2020 and 2030 and cost over 7 million jobs.\
     American Petroleum Institute - [AMERICA’S PROGRESS AT RISK: An Economic Analysis of a Ban on Fracking and Federal Leasing for Natural Gas and Oil Development](https://www.api.org/~/media/Files/Oil-and-Natural-Gas/Hydraulic-Fracturing/2020/fracking-ban-study-americas-progress-at-risk.pdf)

-[^8]: OPEC and especially Saudi Arabia have had a big impact on the price of internationally traded oil. <https://www.eia.gov/finance/markets/crudeoil/supply-opec.php>
+[^8]: OPEC and especially Saudi Arabia have had a big impact on the price of internationally traded oil.
+[OPEC Crude Oil Supply](https://www.eia.gov/finance/markets/crudeoil/supply-opec.php)

 [^9]:
     China is already the leading emitter of greenhouse gases, at twice the emissions of the US.
 All reasonable predictions of future emissions anticipate the overwhelming majority of future emissions coming from developing countries that are trying to close the gap in wealth and energy consumption.